pyxtal.molecule module

 Bases: object

-Stores orientations for molecules based on vector constraints.
 Can be stored to regenerate orientations consistent with a given constraint vector, without re-calling orientation_in_wyckoff_position.
 Allows for generating orientations which differ only in their rotation about a given axis.

 Parameters: